ShoebAhad/Flash-Chat/README.md

 TCP is a reliable, connection-oriented protocol that guarantees the delivery of data packets.
 Its reliability ensures that signaling messages are not lost or corrupted during transmission, which is critical for establishing and maintaining a successful WebRTC connection.

+To run the app:You must install the dependencies for react and react router dom.
+First you need to create a server.then use npx create-react-app ./client for creating client.

+The download all the dependencies from below:

+FInally run server and client at a time.
+To run server side code,in terminal write nodemon server.js To run client,write npm start
+ Now your code is ready to run in the browser.